clifff/clifff.com/_posts/2015-10-1-2015-failed-experiments-with-aws-lambda.md

-Turns out, this dream is _very similar_ to a [demo the AWS Lambda General Manager gave recently](https://aws.amazon.com/blogs/compute/microservices-without-the-servers/), where he built image resizing service on top of Lambda and API Gateway.
+Turns out, this dream is _very similar_ to a [demo the AWS Lambda General Manager gave recently](https://aws.amazon.com/blogs/compute/microservices-without-the-servers/), where he built an image resizing service on top of Lambda and API Gateway.
 I came across this post after Googling a Lambda blueprint called 'image-processing-service', and it provided a great start for what I was trying to do.